sensiolabs/GotenbergBundle/docs/configuration.rst

 .. tip::

-    For more information about the `defaults properties`_.
+    For more information about the `defaults properties`_ for Chromium.

 Customization
 -------------